KonnorRogers/evil_systems/README.md

 `silent`.

 Both arguments have to do with precompiling assets.

-`:silent` by default is set to `true` and will only tell you when assets are compiling, and how long it took.
+`:silent` by default is set to `true` and will only tell you when assets are compiling, and how long the compilation took.

 `:task` defaults to `assets:precompile`, System of a test uses `webpacker:compile`.